ExpressVPN Pros & Cons

-You can also email customer support with equally responsive, helpful and tailored responses to your queries.
+You can also email customer support with equally responsive, helpful, and tailored responses to your queries.

 There’s also a wide range of support guides, FAQs, video tutorials, and troubleshooting options available on the website.
 The online help center is available in over 16 languages.

-It might seem trivial, but an effective customer support team is essential if you ever run into a problem using a VPN service.
+It may seem trivial, but an effective customer support team is essential if you ever run into a problem using a VPN service.
 Though some rivals come close, ExpressVPN leads the industry when it comes to customer support.

 The Bottom Line